GFX47/lvictorino.github.io/_posts/2014-11-07-know-your-game-audience.md

 layout: post
 title: Why you should know your audience game habits
 date: 2014-11-07 12:12:12
-summary: Gaming philosophy and habbits are very platform related.
+summary: Gaming philosophy and habits are very platform related.
 A smartphone gamer won't expect the same than a console gamer.
 It's important for you to know the difference it makes.
 categories: communication gamers audience
 ---